A WW II story? Or a love story?

 “We’d sure appreciate it,” Mr. Taylor said, holding his gaze steady on the young man in the Army uniform.
 Was there a pleading in his voice?

 Pushing off with his good hand, James stood up.
-It was as if he were teetering on the edge of a precipice.
-He picked up his cap by the visor and peered out the window at his car across the dimly lit street.
+He wobbled for a second as if on the edge of a precipice.
+He took his cap by the visor and peered out the window at his car across the dimly lit street.
 His head did a tiny shake, more a flinch.

-From the wall, Josie’s beautiful eyes and smile weakened his legs.
+From the wall, Josie’s beautiful eyes and smile weakened his legs, strangled his heart.

 “Tell them– Tell them I wish them the best of luck.”